-Leave it.
-Boss squeals.
-Give that mercenary half a second and he'll lop off your head and use it as a bowling ball.
+Leave it, Boss squeals.
+Give that mercenary half a second, he'll lop off your head and use it as a bowling ball.

-"No shit."
-As I swallow hard, a knot forms in my throat.
+"No kidding."
+I swallow hard around the knot in my throat.

 Fifty years ago, Margery granted me immortal life in exchange for a few strokes of a pen on a satanic contract.
 There's no chance a mercenary will take it away with a stroke of a sword across my neck.